dmonad/crdt-benchmarks/README.md

 changes are applied within a single `change` transaction.
 However, our benchmarks test individual edits that generate individual update events as this more closely simulates actual user behavior.
 See #21
-* Note that `parseTime` is significantly longer (5x longer) with `automerge` when the initial document is not empty (e.g. when syncing content from a remote server).
+* Note that `parseTime` is significantly longer with `automerge` when the initial document is not empty (e.g. when syncing content from a remote server).
 * Preliminary benchmark results for native implementation of the [Ron/Chronofold CRDT](https://github.com/gritzko/ron) (written in C++) are posted [in this thread](https://github.com/dmonad/crdt-benchmarks/issues/3).

 |N = 6000 | [yjs](https://github.com/yjs/yjs) | [ywasm](https://github.com/y-crdt/y-crdt/tree/main/ywasm) | [automerge](https://github.com/automerge/automerge/) |